fraganator/archive-cache-manager/README.md

 ### Example Use Cases
 Why use Archive Cache Manager?
 Here's some example use cases.

-* Zipped ROMs located on network server or cloud drive, where disk read or network transfer time is slow.
+* ROMs located on NAS or external storage, where disk read or transfer time is slow.
 * ROM library maintained as accurately ripped/dumped collections, where specialised compression formats not an option.
-* Extract and play archives from location other than `LaunchBox\ThirdParty\7-Zip\Temp`, such as high speed SSD.
+* Extract and play archives from location other than `LaunchBox\ThirdParty\7-Zip\Temp`, such as platform specific folder (for RetroArch Content Directory settings).
 * Playing ripped PS2 games with PCSX2 where the disc image is bin/cue format, avoiding the "CDVD plugin failed to open" error message.
-* Playing MSU versions of games, where need to launch the rom file instead of the cue file from the archive.
+* Playing zipped MSU versions of games, where need to launch the rom file instead of the cue file from the archive.
-* Your library contains GoodMerged sets, and you want a quick way to play individual ROMs.
+* The library contains GoodMerged sets, and you want a quick way to play individual ROMs.

 ## Installation
 * Download the latest release from https://forums.launchbox-app.com/files/file/234-archive-cache-manager/ or https://github.com/fraganator/archive-cache-manager/releases